Mindfulness improved my life

 In a way, I minimized my goals and ambitions to that single one.

 After starting my mindfulness journey, I've been able to lose over 30kg (66 pounds), become healthier, more aware, content, happy, and ultimately intentional about my life.
 My wife and I also sold and gifted a lot of our material possessions, which helped create spaces for stillness.
+It certainly became harder to do after having a child, but not impossible.

 At least once a year I also go through a "digital spring cleaning", where I review and delete accounts, apps, and services that I no longer need or use.